2025 AFL Women's draft

-The 2025 AFL Women's draft is the upcoming annual draft that will enable the 18 clubs in the AFL Women's (AFLW) competition to recruit players following the 2025 AFL Women's season.
-It will be held on 15 December 2025 during the 2025–26 AFL Women's player movement period.
+The 2025 AFL Women's draft was the annual draft that enabled the 18 clubs in the AFL Women's (AFLW) competition to recruit players following the 2025 AFL Women's season.
+It was held on 15 December 2025 during the 2025–26 AFL Women's player movement period.

 Background

 In April 2025, the Australian Football League (AFL) announced the dates of the AFL and AFLW player movement periods and drafts.
 In August, the league announced the invite list for the draft and state combines; the main draft combine was held in Melbourne from 1 to 3 October, with the top ten results for each test announced on 6 October.
+In December, the AFL announced that a pre-season draft would take place for the first time early in 2026, with the mechanism intended to make up for majority of the inactive and replacement player signings that usually occur leading into an AFL Women's season.

 National draft

-The national draft will be held on 15 December.
+The national draft was held on 15 December 2025, with the draft order finalised at the conclusion of the trade period.